 When Pollination Of Pepper Plants Might Fail

-Also, plant flowers that are native to your area to attract more bees.
 You can also ask your neighbors to do the same to create a “safe haven”, which will hopefully attract more bees.

 Even if you have plenty of bees in your yard, pollination can still fail.
 If the humidity is too high, the pollen will be sticky.
 As a result, the male part of the flower will not be able to release the pollen.